guilhermeferreira/lxt-test/problem_4/Readme.txt

    issue is a huge headache.
 And I'm not sure if you have a C++11 compliant compiler to use std::shared_ptr and std::unique_ptr.
-Neither I used Boost's smart pointers (i.e. boost::shared_ptr and boost::scoped_ptr) because you said "Try to use only STL library";
+Neither I used Boost's smart pointers (i.e. boost::shared_ptr and boost::scoped_ptr) because you said "Try to use only STL library".

 b.
-I use assertation to ensure that code satisfies the methods pre-conditions;
+I use assertation to ensure that code satisfies the methods pre-conditions.

 c.
+I decided to use a 3rd party test suite.
+Simply because there are options much better (vesatile, robust and scalable) than what I can develope in a few days.

 d.
 I chose the Autotools buildsystems instead of CMake because I'm not sure if you had the cmake installed.
 The automake and autoconf are more common in